-The 3D heel cup fits perfectly and will be great for heel hooks.
-These shoes will suit sport climbers on overhanging routes, boulderers, and advanced climbers that want a high-performance shoe without torturing their toes.
+The 3D heel cup is also a really nice addition to the shoe and it great for heel hooks.
+These shoes are great for suit sport climbers on overhanging routes, boulderers, and serious crushers that want a high-performance shoe without torturing their toes.

 Our Top 3 Foot Care Tips

-In every scenario, prevention is almost always the best remedy.
-The same goes for your feet; waiting for your problems to worsen might result in pain that keeps you off the rock for longer.
+As with everything, prevention is the best remedy.
+The same goes for your feet; waiting for your problems to worsen might result in pain that keeps you off the rocks for longer.
 Before pain occurs, practicing good foot care will help avoid some of the common issues climbers face.